AnietieJohnson/Deforestation-Analysis-Project-Documentation/README.md

 ![](https://github.com/AnietieJohnson/Deforestation-Analysis-Project-Documentation/blob/main/solution%20to%20task%206.png)

 ## Conclusion
 In this project, I delved into the analysis of global deforestation patterns and their correlation with country income groups.
-By utilizing SQL queries on the provided datasets, I were able to gain valuable insights into the extent of deforestation, income-based categorization, and distribution of forest areas across regions.
+By utilizing SQL queries on the provided datasets, I was able to gain valuable insights into the extent of deforestation, income-based categorization, and distribution of forest areas across regions.
 The project's findings shed light on important aspects of environmental and socioeconomic dynamics.
+This project serves as a stepping stone for further research and actions to mitigate deforestation and promote sustainable land use practices worldwide.

 ## Insights
 - **Extent of Deforestation:**
 By calculating the total number of countries involved in deforestation, we gained a basic understanding of the global scale of deforestation.
 This metric serves as a starting point for further investigations into specific regions or income groups.